Best Cheap Health Insurance in Wyoming (2026)

 Is $200 a month a lot for health insurance in WY?

-No, $200 per month is actually pretty cheap for Wyoming health insurance.
+No, $200 per month is cheap for Wyoming health insurance.
 You could get a plan for $200 or less if you have a low income and you get discounts called subsidies.
-Otherwise, health insurance costs an average of $651 per month for a 21-year-old with a Gold plan.
-A 40-year-old pays an average of $832 per month for the same coverage.
+Otherwise, health insurance costs an average of $829 per month for a 21-year-old with a Gold plan.
+A 40-year-old pays an average of $1,060 per month for the same coverage.
 In Wyoming, Gold plans are cheaper than Silver plans, on average.

 Methodology

-Wyoming health insurance rates and plan data for 2025 are from the Centers for Medicare & Medicaid Services (CMS) website.
-ValuePenguin used the CMS public use files (PUFs) to average health insurance rates across a variety of factors such as age, plan tier, county and family size.
-Rates are for a 40-year-old with a Gold plan, unless another age or plan tier is mentioned.
+Wyoming health insurance rate data for 2026 is from the Centers for Medicare & Medicaid Services (CMS) website.
+ValuePenguin used the CMS public use files to find average rates for different plan tiers, geographic locations and family sizes.

 Expertise